shirou/gopsutil/README.md

 - iptables nf_conntrack (linux only)
   - system wide stats on netfilter conntrack module
   - sourced from /proc/sys/net/netfilter/nf_conntrack_count
+- cpu/mem/disk/Pressure() (linux only)
+  - pressure information for each resource

 Some code is ported from Ohai.
 Many thanks.